 In fairness, Capital One isn’t the first issuer to offer up to 2x airline miles per dollar spent, though the other options have limits or require jumping through some hoops:

-- The Citi® Double Cash Card (review) offers 1% cash back when you make a purchase and 1% cash back when you pay for that purchase (earned as ThankYou Points); in conjunction with a card like the Citi Premier® Card (review), rewards can be converted into Citi ThankYou points at a rate of one cent per point
+- The Citi® Double Cash Card (review) offers 1% cash back when you make a purchase and 1% cash back when you pay for that purchase (earned as ThankYou Points); in conjunction with a card like the Citi Premier® Card (review), rewards can be converted into more transfer partners.

 Capital One has significantly improved its mileage transfer program.
 Capital One miles convert into partner loyalty points at a 1:1 ratio with all but a couple of partners.
 This is major since it really puts the value of Capital One miles on par with the value of other major transferable points currencies.